RikusWiehahn/lowline.ai/README.md

 if (res.error) {
   console.log(error);
 } else {
+  console.log(res.result);
-  console.log(res.result); // --> 'You are an amazing person!',' You have a great sense of humor!',' You are very talented!', }
+  // --> 'You are an amazing person!',' You have a great sense of humor!',' You are very talented!', }
 ```

+🚧 The below functions are under construction 🚧

 ## 📘 Text processing